 Speaking of peach, as a subcategory of fruit juice makeup, Koh says that Korean women also like to blend peach-colored or reddish shadow around their eyes specifically.
 The reasoning?
 The effect makes it look like you might have just cried, which is apparently a quality that makes you more attractive in Korea.
 I definitely do not feel sexy right after crying, so personally, this is something I find uplifting!

 4. Or why not teardrop eyes?

 In that same vein, Koh says that Korean women also tend to favor a subtle glint of glitter around the eye area.
 "In America, when you're wearing glitter, you want it to look like you're wearing glitter," she says.
 "In Korea, we want it to be subtler.
 Is she wearing glitter?
 Is she not?
 Is that a teardrop?"

 5. Swap cat eyes for puppy dog eyes.

 Cat eyes are a ubiquitous part of the Western beauty vernacular, but in Korea, women are all about puppy dog eyes.
-Koh explains that in order to pull off a puppy dog eye, you should keep your eye open when winging your liner and to bring it ever so slightly downward.
+Koh explains that in order to pull off a puppy dog eye, you should keep your eye open when winging your liner and then bring it ever so slightly downward.
 "You want it to look naturally long and slightly curved down," she explains.
 "Not sagging or drooping, but just a lower angle than a cat-eye."
 Please see photo evidence of this above, taken when I went to Korea last summer and received a Korean makeover that once prompted someone to comment that I looked like a university student.